lentschi/ngx-nested-ellipsis/README.md

 ```

 As you can see, you need to define the dimensions of your element yourself. (ngx-nested-ellipsis doesn't automatically add any element styles.)
 But of course you don't need to use fixed widths/heights like in these examples.
 Flex layout shold work just fine for example.

+### Module import

+Should you not be using [angular standalone components](https://blog.angular-university.io/angular-standalone-components/) in your project (available since angular 16), import `NestedEllipsisModule` in your module instead - see [old instructions](https://github.com/lentschi/ngx-nested-ellipsis/blob/v2.1.5/README.md#installation) for an example.

 ### Extra options